spring-cloud-services-samples/animal-rescue/README-azure.md

 ### Explore the API using API Portal

-Open API Portal in a browser, use the "Authorize" button to authenticate with the API:
+Open API Portal in a browser, this will redirect you to log in now:

 ```bash
     open "https://$PORTAL_URL"
 ```

+To access the protected APIs, click Authorize and follow the steps that match your SSO provider.
+Learn more [here](https://docs.vmware.com/en/API-portal-for-VMware-Tanzu/1.0/api-portal/GUID-api-viewer.html#api-authorization)

 ## Next Steps